Abhiswain97/MyVision/README.md

   <img src="https://github.com/Abhiswain97/MyVision/blob/master/logo.png" height="300" width="300">
 </p>

 My goal is to make my DL work-flow simple, be ultimately customizable and have also have the right amout of abstraction.
 So I made **MyVision**.
-It's my computer vison toolkit.
+It's my computer vison toolkit and essentially a wrapper over PyTorch.
 Any functionality I like from the other libraries like PyTorch, fast-ai, keras etc, I integrate it into **MyVision** in a flavour of my own.
 I will keep updating it, as I learn more things.😄

 **MyVision** is in it's nascent stages but improving.
 You're welcome to contribute 😃